valeriupredoi/bgc-val/index.rst

 Autovivification
 -----------------
-An Autovivification is an object, that behaves like a dictionairy.
+An Autovivification is an object that behaves like a dictionairy in a dictionairy.
 It simifies the process of creating a nested dictionairy. ie::

 	from UKESMPython import Autovivification